applesandberries/PipelineProject_Helen_Appleberry/README.md

 SeqIO,
 glob,

 DOWNLOAD FILES IN FILEFOLDER BEFORE RUNNING!!!
+These are the fastq files that you will use at the beginning of the pipeline, unless you want to edit my code please put them in a folder at your current working directory called fastq_files!
 FOUND IN FASTQ FOLDER!
 run with python3: pipeline_project.py